How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

-- Practice it in a conversational manner and don’t read word for word of your notes.
+- Practice it conversationally, and don’t read your word for word of your notes.

-- Do not write your notes in full long sentences, people see when you read it 🙂
+- Do not write your notes in full long sentences; people see when you read them 🙂

 - Create notes in bullet points to find the necessary points quicker.

 - Practice speaking into the lens of your webcam, namely into people’s eyes.

 - Do a technology test run: sound quality, lightning, and background.

 And remember that nobody will punish you if you forget the word or take some time to calm down before speaking on Google Slides Zoom.
 We all are people who relate easily, so the only thing you can do to minimize the human factor is PRACTICE, PRACTICE, and PRACTICE.

 4 Useful Zoom Presentation Tips for Virtual Presentations

 A winning virtual presentation setup requires some life hacks.
 Many users need to catch up on functional Zoom possibilities, but effort and planning can drastically change your presentation.
 The following virtual presentation tips will elevate your Zoom presentation from a simple speech to professional artwork.

 1. Use Stream Deck